thelaser/home/README.md

 `$ sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`

+If you want the latest tmux, you can always [make it from source](https://github.com/tmux/tmux)

 ## Cloud SDK

 I use the Cloud SDK, and like to set it up the following way: